dylanmurph/guitarhaven/README.md

 open guitarhaven folder in webstorm

-CTRL + ` (backtick) will open the terminal, if not just press the terminal button on the bottom left
+CTRL + ` (backtick) will open the terminal, if not just press the terminalbutton on the bottom left

 you should be within the root of the project now so run these commands one at a time: